Buffalo Soldiers (2001 film): Plot

 Elwood sells the stolen weapons to a Turkish gangster, accepting a large amount of raw opium as payment.
 However, to save Knoll from being killed by Saad in a fight, Elwood is forced to make Saad a business partner in cooking the opium.
-In order to get the weapons out of the missile base and collect the drugs, Elwood sells out Berman so a competing Infantry Regiment can easily capture their positions during a mobilization/defense operations exercise.
-Later, Berman reluctantly tells Elwood he has been relieved from Brigade Command but this has given him time to reflect — he'll retire from the Army and buy a vineyard in California.
+In order to retrieve the weapons from the missile base and collect the drugs, Elwood sells out Berman so a competing infantry regiment can easily capture their positions during a mobilization/defense operations exercise.
+Later, Berman reluctantly tells Elwood he has been relieved from Brigade Command but this has given him time to reflect — he will retire from the Army and buy a vineyard in California.

 On 9 November, the night the Berlin Wall comes down, Elwood sneaks to the base swimming pool to meet Robyn while the opium is being cooked by his squad and the MPs.
 Knoll and Lee arrive.
 Elwood then discovers Knoll is actually an undercover 2nd Lieutenant from the Inspector General's Office and Criminal Investigation Division.
 While Knoll escorts Robyn away, she tells him her father intends to kill Elwood, something Knoll – as a professional officer – cannot allow.
 Meanwhile, Saad, intoxicated by the overwhelming opium fumes, provokes a shootout with Special Forces commandos sent to arrest everyone in the drug lab.
-Upstairs, just as Knoll prevents Lee at gunpoint from pushing Elwood out of a top-floor window, the building explodes from a growing gas leak and increasing heat generated by weapons fire.
+Upstairs, just as Knoll prevents Lee at gunpoint from pushing Elwood out of a top-floor window, the building explodes from escaping butane and industrial solvent.
 Elwood and Lee are blown out of the building's top floor by the massive impact.
 Elwood strangles Lee with his handcuffs and lands on top of him, surviving the fall.

 In the aftermath, the Army's top commanders posthumously award Lee a Silver Star and also decorate Elwood, who is transferred to a new assignment in Hawaii.
 He tells his new commanding officer, who is just as dull-witted as Colonel Berman, that Robyn remains his girlfriend and she will be visiting soon.
-The film ends with Elwood submitting a requisition order for more excessive supplies.
+The film ends with Elwood submitting a requisition order for more supplies.

 Cast

 Production

 Filming took place in Baden-Württemberg, Germany.
 Several former US Army bases that had recently been handed back to German control, like the depot at Siegelsbach, were used as locations.
-The U. S. Army declined to support the film, for that reason military vehicles had to be rented from commercial companies and private collectors.
-Though a US tank platoon is equipped with Leopard 1 tanks.
+The US Army declined to support the film, so military vehicles had to be rented from commercial companies and private collectors, and though a US tank platoon, it is equipped with Leopard 1 tanks.